sedaro/sedaro-python/sedaro/README.md

 results.save('path/to/data')
 ```

 This will save the data in a directory whose path is indicated by the argument to `results.save()`.
-The path given must be to a directory which does not yet exist.
+The path given must be to an empty directory, or a directory which does not yet exist.

 ## Send Requests